arangodb/docs/3.6/aql/data-queries.md

 For every user document, an object with two attributes is returned.
 The value of the attribute *user* is set to the content of the user document, and *newAttribute* is a static attribute with the boolean value *true*.

-Fire up your database and try out the power of AQL in just a few clicks with ArangoDB Oasis: the Cloud Service for ArangoDB.
-[Start your free 14-day trial here](https://cloud.arangodb.com/home?utm_source=docs&utm_medium=top_pages&utm_campaign=docs_traffic){:target="_blank"}.

 Operations like **FILTER**, **SORT** and **LIMIT** can be added to the loop body to narrow and order the result.
 Instead of above shown call to `DOCUMENT()`,